ajrussellaudio/codeclan-notes-starter/lessons/tutorial/index.md

 ---
-title: How to use this Gatsby starter
+title: How to use this thing
 week: 0
 day: 0
-objectives: [
+order: 0
-  "Be able to install and use this starter"
+summary: A tutorial in using this method of delivering student notes
-]
+objectives: null
 ---

 ## Introduction